River Kwai & Ancient Thai Kingdoms

 Departing From: Bangkok

-- Explore the ancient and modern history of Thailand with a 3-day trip from Bangkok, taking in Kanchanaburi and Ayutthaya
+- Explore the ancient and modern history of Thailand with a three-day trip from Bangkok, taking in Kanchanaburi and Ayuthaya

 Uncover a golden age of Siam with the royal residences and atmospheric temples of ancient Ayutthaya